Webinar registration page

 Many women find it difficult to speak about their strengths and achievements.
 Research from Indeed demonstrates that whilst women find other women’s accomplishments motivating, they avoid talking about their own successes and even downplay their merits.

-Drawing on a wealth of experience, Christina Hughes and a panel of leaders in HE will provide insight into how you can claim your space as an awe-inspiring woman, without sounding boastful.
+Drawing on a wealth of experience, Christina Hughes and a panel of leaders in higher education will provide insight into how you can claim your space as an awe-inspiring woman, without sounding boastful.

 Session topics: